StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Methodology

+The above discussion explains our rationale for selecting the models integrated by EMWM.
+The main text provides a high-level overview of EMWM.
+In the below section, we present the implementation details of EMWM.

-Following the definition of task arithmetic \cite{taskvector}, we hypothesize that the model parameters can be adapted to a new task by adding a specialized vector $\tau$, which we term a task vector.
+MoGe-2 and VGGT share a common DINO architecture but are trained with different objectives, leading to substantially different weight configurations.
+EMWM integrates the weights of VGGT and MoGe-2 within their shared DINO architecture.
+Following the definition of task arithmetic \citep{taskvector}, we hypothesize that model parameters can be adapted to a new task by adding a specialized vector $\tau$, referred to as a task vector.
 We denote the original DINOv2 weights as $\theta$.
-This pre-trained checkpoint serves as the reference initialization, from which task vectors are derived to adapt the model to specialized domains.
-For the desired resultant weights $\theta_{stereovggt}$, the updated parameter state is governed by,
+Note that $\theta$ is not treated as an additional source; instead, it serves as the reference initialization from which task vectors are derived to adapt the model toward specialized domains.
+For the desired resultant weights $\theta_{stereovggt}$, the updated parameter state is governed by

 where the task vector $\tau_{stereovggt}$ is defined as the weight shift required to adapt the original weights $\theta$ to the specific geometric constraints of stereo vision tasks.
 We posit that the task vector $\tau_{stereovggt}$ can be further formulated as a linear combination of multiple specialized task vectors.
-This hypothesis allows for the algebraic superposition of distinct capabilities---specifically, the camera-geometry awareness of VGGT and the robust features of MDE models and VFMs---into a single, unified shift within the parameter space.
-Formally, this synthesis is expressed as,
+This hypothesis allows for the algebraic superposition of distinct capabilities---specifically, the camera-geometry awareness of VGGT and the robust features of MDE models---into a single, unified shift within the parameter space.
+Formally, this synthesis is expressed as